March 31, 2021 | Authored by: Jesus Luzardo

 That explains the global boom in the subscription model, expected to grow from $4B in 2020 to $7.8B in 2025.
 Alongside the rise in digital media subscriptions and box subscription offerings, legacy brands, such as Gillette and Microsoft, are also shifting towards a recurring revenue model to help assure long-term income.

 Yet the subscription model puts a different kind of pressure on businesses.
-Getting a customer to buy once and convincing them to subscribe and have their credit card (or other stored payment method) automatically charged every week or month, are two very different kettles of fish.
+Getting a customer to buy once and convincing them to subscribe and have their credit card (or other stored payment methods) automatically charged every week or month, are two very different kettles of fish.
 So much so that we believe an entirely new position will arise in the C-level ranks to manage it.

 The new CSO: Merging relationships and revenue

-In business today, there are typically three main individuals responsible for boosting sales and maintaining profitability: the CMO, the CRO and the CFO.
+In business today, there are typically three main individuals responsible for boosting sales and maintaining profitability: the CMO, the CRO, and the CFO.

 The CMO’s job is to ensure the integrity and functionality of the brand.
 This includes customer acquisition, retention, development of the brand story, as well as creating high-quality, smooth brand experiences.
 All of these fall into the realm of customer “relationships.”